tutorcruncher/timecruncher/_posts/2016-04-02-gaming-oxbridge-admissions.md

   <img src="/img/blogs/radcliffe.jpg" alt-text="The Bodleian Library in Oxford"/>
 </a>

-You might think so, but a recent chat with a Cambridge don who did admissions revealed that a lot of other factors play a significant factor.
-I asked, what does the ideal Cambridge candidate look like, in terms of having the best chance of getting in.
+You might think so, but a recent chat with a Cambridge don who did admissions revealed that a lot of other factors play a significant part.
+I asked, what does the ideal Cambridge candidate look like, in terms of having the best chance of getting in?
 His answer was simple - a candidate with the maximum chance of getting in would:

 **Be privately educated at an elite school, but then have attended a state sixth form and invested the money they saved on private tuition.**